quii/learn-go-with-tests/mocking.md

 If we run the tests and the program manually, we can see that all the behavior remains the same.

-Since we are using the `ConfigurableSleepr`,  it is safe to delete the `DefaultSleeper` implementation.
+Since we are using the `ConfigurableSleeper`,  it is safe to delete the `DefaultSleeper` implementation.
 Wrapping up our program.

 ## But isn't mocking evil?